Michael Thonet: Career

 The 1859 chair Nr.
 14 – better known as Konsumstuhl Nr.
 14, coffee shop chair no. 14 – is still called the "chair of chairs" with some 50 million produced and still in production today.
 The innovative bending technique allowed for the industrial production of a chair for the first time ever.
-What was revolutionary about the former no.14, which is today's no. 214, was the fact that it could be disassembled into a few components and thus produced in work-sharing processes.
+What was revolutionary about the former no. 14, which is today's no. 214, was that it could be disassembled into a few components and thus produced in work-sharing processes.
 The chair could be exported to all nations of the world in simple, space saving packages: 36 disassembled chairs could fit into a one cubic meter box.
 It yielded a gold medal for Thonet's enterprise at the 1867 Paris World's Fair.

 At the time, the chair no. 14 cleared the way for Thonet to become a global company.
 Numerous pieces of bentwood furniture followed.
-Some models also became icons of design history: the rocking chair no. 1 from 1860, later on in the 19th century the successful models no. 18 and no. 56, around 1900 the elegant no. 209 with its curved armrests, which Le Corbusier adored, and in 1904 the art nouveau armchair 247 by Otto Wagner, the so-called postal savings bank chair, to name but a few.
+Some models also became icons of design history: the rocking chair no. 1 from 1860, later on in the 19th century the successful models no. 18 and no. 56, around 1900, the elegant no. 209 with its curved armrests, which Le Corbusier adored, and in 1904 the art nouveau armchair 247 by Otto Wagner, the so-called postal savings bank chair, to name but a few.
 Thonet production peaked in 1912: two million different products were manufactured and sold worldwide.

 In 1857, Michael Thonet's sons as Gebrüder Thonet commissioned the first Thonet furniture factory to be built in the Moravian town of Koryčany using their father's plans.
 In the coming years, five more production sites were established in Central Europe.
 In 1861, Thonet and his sons established a bentwood furniture factory in Bystřice pod Hostýnem, which is today the oldest still operating factory of its kind in the world.
+The factory is now run by the Czech company TON, which is a follow-up company to the Thonet-Mundus concern.
 In 1889 the seventh and last production site was added in the town of Frankenberg, Hesse, Germany.
 After World War I and World War II, this one was the only one to remain owned by the family.
 It is Thonet's head office until today.

 As Michael Thonet died 1871 in Vienna, the Fa.
 Gebrüder Thonet had sales locations across Europe as well as Chicago and New York City.
 Today, a museum in the factory in Frankenberg showcases the firm's history and the Thonet design.